Singapore national football team: Team image

-Kits
+Kits and crest

 There have been different suppliers for the jerseys, from Admiral, Puma, Umbro, Grand Sport to Tiger.
-As of 2022, Nike is the supplier for the national team.
+Since 2008, Nike has been the supplier for the national team.

 Singapore had initially worn blue shirts and shorts as their home kit.
 However, in the late 1980s, The Lions adopted the national colours of red and white for their home kit while they kept blue as the colour for the away kit.
 This tradition stayed on through the 1990s.
 For the 2007 AFF Championship, the national team's colours reverted to blue as its home kit and white as the other kit.

 Before 2006, Singapore had been using the same kit for nearly 5 years, supplied by Tiger who had a tie-in with Diadora.
 The kit used during the 2007 AFF Championship made its final appearance on 4 February 2007 against Thailand.
 The next kit was first used on 24 June 2007 against DPR Korea.
 The jersey has white trims at the edge of the sleeves and around the neck.
 Unlike most national teams which use the country's footballing association as a logo on the kit, the national flag of Singapore takes up the spot on the left chest instead while a white Nike logo is on the right chest and this symmetry also applies to the away jersey.
 The numbering and lettering font and colour is the same as the previous two home jerseys.

 In 2008, tight-fit jerseys were revealed in the two traditional team colours: red for the home games and blue for the away matches.
-The kit was worn for the first time by the national team in the international friendly against Australia in preparation for the World Cup 2010 qualifier home game against Lebanon on 26 March 2008.
+The kit was worn for the first time by the national team in the international friendly against Australia in preparation for the 2010 FIFA World Cup qualifier home game against Lebanon on 26 March 2008.

 In November 2010, Nike launched a new football kit for Singapore, specially made for the 2010 AFF Championship.
 The home kit's design was of half dark red and light red.
 The away kit features half navy blue and light blue that was once worn by Singapore football team in 1970's era.
 In recent years, the national team kits would often also include the FAS logo, either exclusively or along with the Singapore flag.

-The 2022 to 2024 jerseys were worn for the first time during the team's friendly against Maldives on 17 December 2022, which they won 3–1.
+In 2020, Singapore revert back to using FAS logo on the national jersey for the first time since 1998.
+However, this earned backlash from fans demanding to retain the Singaporean flag on the national jersey.
+The 2022 jerseys were then included the Singaporean flag sitting on top of the FAS logo but still earned the negative outlash from fans stating that the flag deserve to be bigger.
+The national kit were worn for the first time during the team's friendly against Maldives on 17 December 2022, which they won 3–1.
 This is also the team's jersey for the 2022 AFF Championship.